yadt/yadt-config-rpm-maker/docs/HOWTO_OpenSUSE.md

-# How to set up a devlopment environment on OpenSUSE 12.3
+# Developing on OpenSUSE 12

 ## Get the sources